mariodavid/mariodavid.github.io/_posts/2015-10-29-my-personal-crud-story-or-how-i-came-to-cuba.md

 While i was creating mostly CRUD like business applications in these frameworks in the second layer of the diagram, i thought that what if there is a category of frameworks / platforms, that fulfills the requirements for business applications a little better.
 When we would narrow down the focus a little further towards this subset of applications, perhaps scaffolding can create real usable stuff.

 A few months ago, i came across the [CUBA platform](https://www.cuba-platform.com/) via an [article](http://www.javacodegeeks.com/2015/06/cuba-platform-the-new-java-enterprise-applications-framework.html) from java code geeks.
-CUBA is primarily a commercial “framework”, that advertises itself with the slogan: “A high level Java framework for faster enterprise software development”.
+CUBA is primarily a open-source “framework”, that advertises itself with the slogan: “A high level Java framework for faster enterprise software development”.

 At a first glance it looked like just another web framework with its common parts.
 OR-Mapper, Dependency Injection, Scaffolding, UI and so on.
 Instead of creating all the subparts by itself, it uses a kind of *Meta-framework* approach just like Grails does.
 The OR-Mapper is JPA (EclipseLink), Spring for DI, Vaadin as a UI Framework.